pookleblinky/apocalyptic-vignettes/readme.md

 got a few seconds to get your kid out of the child seat before the baddie stops chasing the protagonist and starts trying to crawl through the window.

-Powered by the Apocalypse, with a news mechanic for glimpsing bits and pieces of things falling apart elsewhere.
+Powered by the Apocalypse, the game engine created by Meg and Vincent Baker for their game Apocalypse World, but with a news mechanic for glimpsing bits and pieces of things falling apart elsewhere and the relationship mechanic removed.

 There is no end game, no narrative arc.
 You are not the protagonist.
 This is a vignette of you, on the worst day of 7 billion people's lives.